cybersader/jsonaut/README.md

 # Usage
 **Jsonaut** is flexible and can be used in different scenarios depending on your specific requirements.
 Here are some typical use cases:
 #### 1\.
 Running Predefined Jobs with the GUI 🖥️

-If you simply want to execute predefined jobs and enjoy a user-friendly interface, Jsonaut's GUI is your best option.
-In this case, you don't need to touch any Python code or even have Python installed.
--   If you've built or downloaded the **Jsonaut executable**, just run it directly.
-No installation or Python environment setup is needed.
+To execute predefined jobs using the Jsonaut GUI, you will require a Python interpreter.
+Here are the ways to proceed based on your setup:
+-   **Python Installed:** If you already have Python installed on your machine, Jsonaut will automatically utilize the installed Python interpreter.
+Simply download the ready-to-use Jsonaut executable from the [Releases](https://github.com/cybersader/jsonaut/releases) section.
+This standalone executable doesn't require additional installations.
+Just run it, and the Jsonaut GUI will spring up!
+-   **No Python Installed:** If you don't have Python installed, you'll need to select a Python interpreter executable when you run Jsonaut.
+This could be a standalone Python interpreter executable that you have downloaded separately.
+You can download the official Python interpreter executable from the [Python Downloads](https://www.python.org/downloads/) page.
--   Alternatively, you can **download the project** and run the `GUI.py` file in your Python environment.
+-   **Running from Source Code:** Another option is to run the GUI directly from the source code.
+Clone or download the project and run the `GUI.py` file in your Python environment.
+Remember that for all these options, you'll need to have the job definitions you want to run available in the correct JSON format.
+Use one of the recommended JSON editors to make this process easier.
+Happy running! 👍

 #### 2\.
 Running Jobs from the Command Line 📜
 For those who prefer a command line interface or need to integrate Jsonaut into other scripts or workflows, you can directly use Jsonaut's main functionality from the command line.